Information for citizens

 - How do I register?

-Visit https://www.fixmystreet.com/auth and choose 'No, let me sign in by email'.
+Visit https://www.fixmystreet.com/auth and choose ‘Email me a link to sign in’.
 You can choose a password at that point.

 - I've forgotten my password

 Don't worry!
-Visit https://www.fixmystreet.com/auth and choose 'No, let me sign in by email' - then put a new password in the box.
+Visit https://www.fixmystreet.com/auth/forgot and provide your email and a new password.
 You'll receive an email to confirm the change.

 - I want to change my password or email address